-What happens when you mix the gray hair trend with the rainbow color everyone's been craving this Summer?
+What happens when you mix the gray hair trend with rainbow color?
 Opal.
 Yes, the new trend in hair color pulls inspiration from the sea (which makes sense because #mermaidhair is a thing).
 An opal stone is a mix of pearl and iridescent pinks, blues, and purples.
 So of course, this paint job created by Aura Friedman at Sally Hershberger features metallics and pastels.

 First, Aura lightens the hair to a pearl hue (the shade just before you reach gray).
 "It could either be prelightened to a platinum or pale yellow or it can be painted with heavy highlights and prelightened that way," she explained.
 Then after toner is applied, layers of color are added.
 The result is a washed-out version of the sand art look.
 "For me an opal or any iridescent color has these nuances of color with very subtle hints of the greens and the pinks," she said.
 "It's not a 'come and slap you in the face' kind of color."